thiagoa/menu_maker/README.md

 <% end %>
 ```

-Note the submenu is currently rendered with different style and rules.
+Note the submenu is currently rendered (by default) with different style and rules.

-You can recurse into any menu depth you wish, though you can't currently do that with the default renderer.
+You can recurse into any menu depth you wish, though you can't currently do that (by default)
+with the default renderer, which only renders two depths.

 You can also provide a custom option hash for each menu item (it will be available inside your renderer):